-10 Eccentric Training Methods for Muscle and Strength
+10 Eccentric Training Methods for Muscle & Strength Training

 Want to build more muscle and strength?
 Try adding eccentric training methods into your workouts.

 The eccentric, negative, or yielding (which are all different words for the same thing) portion of a lift happens as the working muscles lengthen and the resistance travels toward the floor.